ydkingv1/YD-KING-V1/README.md

 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, Asena executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the King, you are deemed to have accepted these responsibilities.
 ```

 ## Developers